 Exact closing time of the day is posted at the South Beach parking entrance.

 All vehicles must exit the Reserve by closing time each day.

 9 AM to 6 PM during summer daylight saving time,

-Free public guided walks for families and small groups are on weekends and holidays at 10 AM, 12 PM (ends Oct 1), and 2 PM.
+Free public guided walks for families and small groups are on weekends and holidays at 10 AM and 1 PM.
 Meet at the entrance of the Visitor Center.
 When trails are closed, Nature Walks are usually cancelled.
 Click here for more information.

 Please note: Anyone conducting business (profit or non-profit) within the Reserve (photographers, personal trainers, guides, etc), regardless of group size, must obtain a permit by contacting Julia Miura at 619-688-3385 or firstname.lastname@example.org.

 Restrooms are available at the beach parking lots and, in the west parking lot of the upper Reserve, there are portable toilets .
 There are no restrooms in the Visitor Center.
 There are no restrooms on the trails.

 Lots are located at the South Beach entrance and at North Beach.
 Two small lots are on the mesa near the Lodge.
 The road up the hill is often closed to cars when these small lots are filled, especially on weekends.
 Also, the South Beach lot itself may close when full.
 There is now a flashing light above the kiosk to indicate when that lot is closed.
 Info sheet on light here.